 Journal of Dance Medicine & Science

 The Journal of Dance Medicine & Science (JDMS) is a quarterly, peer-reviewed journal that has an international editorial board and is the official publication of IADMS.
 The journal is indexed in MEDLINE.
-It is published by J. Michael Ryan Publishing, Inc.
+It is published by Sage Publications, Inc.

 JDMS Fast Track!
 Members and subscribers now have early access online to complete articles that are fully proofed and ready for publication but will be part of a formal issue in coming volumes.